TSpeel/writeups/pwn/ROPEmporium/Challenge1-ret2win/README.md

 ```
 This now works and prints out the flag!

-The full script I used can be found below.
-For this script I used the
+The full script can be found below.
+This script uses the
 [pwn template](
 https://radboudinstituteof.pwning.nl/posts/how2pwn/) from the Radboud CTF team.